ocaml-sf/learn-ocaml-corpus/exercises/enumerating_trees/descr.md

 Thus, an enumeration `e` of type `'a enum` represents a set of elements of type `'a`, grouped by size.
 The function call `e(s)` returns the subset of the elements of size `s`.
+(This subset is represented as a sequence without duplicate elements.)
 The function `e` is allowed to assume that its argument `s` is nonnegative;
 an enumeration must never be passed a negative size.